AmingAndrei/violence.website/content/species/devils/clutch_beetles.md

 **Parasitic Interaction and Drive Activation**

 Clutch Beetles derive their name from their unique **parasitic bonding mechanism** with vertebrate, non-nullikaryote hosts.
-Upon encountering a viable host—particularly one that is injured or incapacitated—the beetle will attach to the **nape of the neck**, penetrate the skin **painlessly and rapidly**, and establish itself at the **brain stem**.
+Upon encountering a viable host, particularly one that is injured or incapacitated, the beetle will attach to the **nape of the neck**, penetrate the skin **painlessly and rapidly**, and establish itself at the **brain stem**.

 Once inside, the beetle deploys **filamentous structures** throughout the host's body, which **replace and override the peripheral nervous system**.
 The beetle, now partially fused with the **central nervous system**, functions as a **neurological adaptor**, translating and enhancing neural signals.
 This fusion process occurs almost instantaneously and is often accompanied by the emission of **heat emission**, **static discharge** and **bioluminescence**.